masspimentel/WeatherWise/weatherProj/README.md

 UPDATE 24/10/2023: I have now added functionaility to retrieve historical weather data (only to 1979 and up to 4 days in the future).
 Also, ability to convert between lat and lon to readable location with OpenCageAPI.

 UPDATE 10/12/2023: Full UI for users and functionality for notifications.
 Historical Data is unused (for now).
 More functions will come later but for now its mostly complete.
+Also, added user authentication.
+I understand its not needed as it is a local application but it was fun to learn how to implement this.

 This is an ongoing project that I will be continually add new functions to.